In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 The Enter Client Secret box will appear and you can paste the previously copied client secret

-into this box and click Generate tokens
+into this box and click Generate tokens.

 Two tokens are now displayed below, an access_token and a refresh_token.